 Key values of Christianity are humility, putting others first, and love and forgiveness.
 How do these affect your classroom discipline systems?
-Think carefully about how you use rewards and what effect that has on children.
-We want to nurture children who support each other - and look for the good in each other.
+Think carefully about how you use rewards and what effect that has on students.
+We want to nurture students who support each other - and look for the good in each other.

-Encouraging the children to pray
+• Encouraging the students to pray

 Daily prayer should be part of a child's routine: start the day with a prayer; a prayer before lunch, a prayer at the end of the day.
-Children can take it in turns to choose a prayer from a book, or to write their own prayer.
+Students can take it in turns to choose a prayer from a book, or to write their own prayer.